Academic Services, Libraries and Learning Centers

 Juneau Campus Writing Center

 The Writing Center, which is located in Egan 105, on the ground level of the library, provides a quiet location where students can write alone or in groups.
 Trained writing consultants are on hand to advise students on their writing projects.
 The Writing Center’s services are available to Juneau campus students, faculty, and staff by appointment or on a walk-in basis.
 Consultants also work by telephone or online with students registered in Juneau-based e-Learning courses.
 Whether planning a writing project, working on a draft, or looking to get expert feedback on a final version of a paper, students from all disciplines are encouraged to improve their writing through this valuable resource.
+During Covid-19, services will be provided through Zoom and email when in-person appointments are not possible.

 Writing Center hours are subject to change.
 Please check our website for current hours of operation.